MichelleVillar/bootstrap-cheat-sheet/README.md

 * Comments will tell you where to find these items in Bootstrap’s documentation page
 * The dummy text used here is from https://www.lipsum.com/
 * The dummy images used here is from https://dummyimage.com/

+### Note that this file was created for students of an introductory Bootstrap course.
+Although a few things were tweaked, the file was not originally created by me.